lawrips/redis-live/README.md

 ```

 This will make redis-live available on port 80, and also map the config file you created in the previous section.
 Make sure to replace [path_to_your_config.json] with the absolute path on your local machine so the Docker host knows how to map the file.

+NOTE - if you're working with Docker for development against local Redis server(s), you'll need to do some port mapping magic to get Docker to talk to your host Redis.

 You can now browse to http://localhost to see the Redis Live dashboard.